niniko1997/niniko1997.github.io/_portfolio/portfolio-1.md

 ![Brain Scan](/images/brainScanTwo.png "Figure 2")

 **Figure 2.** On the right, a senior brain is depicted.
-On the left, a young brain Is depicted
+On the left, a young brain is depicted

 The present study, seeks to predict chronological age with the application of a more parsimonious version of the structural portion of the machine learning model built in Liem et al. without losing predictive ability.
 This parsimonious model seeks to improve accuracy and generalizability of previous unimodal models while also being computationally inexpensive for predicting brain age.
 As with other models, the approach to building a machine learning model seeks to balance difficulty of the problem with the complexity of the model.
 Creating a model that is parsimonious and does not overfit, while also incorporating information relevant to the target prediction is crucial for optimal model performance and generalizability.
 The goal of parsimony is to match used features to the most salient characteristics that show changes with aging.